isndev/qbm-websocket/readme/usage.md

-# `qbm-ws`: Usage Guide
+# `qbm-websocket`: Usage Guide

-This guide provides practical examples on how to use the `qbm-ws` module to build WebSocket clients and servers within the QB Actor Framework.
+This guide provides practical examples on how to use the `qbm-websocket` module to build WebSocket clients and servers within the QB Actor Framework.

 ## 1. Building a WebSocket Server